 Sabyinyo Silverback Lodge is Rwanda’s first uniquely community owned lodge and we know that in order to protect gorillas, you have to look after communities.

-These income streams are the driving force behind many local businesses and the construction of homes for needy families in the area – and have ultimately had a most positive impact on the lives of local people and gorilla conservation.
-These income streams are the driving force behind many local businesses and the construction of homes for needy families in the area.
-They have ultimately had a most positive impact on the lives of local people and gorilla conservation.
-This unique revenue-sharing model sees the community directly benefiting from gorilla tourism and has been copied across many parts of Africa.
-Total revenue from the lodge is almost at US $4 million and has directly benefited some 6,000 households in the Kinigi District of Rwanda.
-In the 12 years since its inception, SACOLA’s programs have contributed in a meaningful way to the conservation and preservation of the Mountain Gorilla and its fragile habitat.
-SACOLA’s programs also complement the excellent conservation work being done in the region by AWF (www.awf.org) and its local partner, IGCP (www.igcp.org).
+These income streams have had a most positive impact on the lives of local people and gorilla conservation; they are both the driving force behind many local businesses and the construction of homes for needy families in the area.
+This special revenue-sharing model which sees the community directly benefiting from wildlife tourism and has been copied across many parts of Africa.
+Total revenue from the lodge is almost at US $4 million and has directly benefited some 6,000 households in the Kinigi District.
+In the 12 years since its inception, SACOLA’s programs have contributed in a meaningful way to the conservation and preservation of the endangered mountain gorilla and its fragile habitat.
+Special thanks must go to Tayside Associates LLC and the Rwanda Development Board who were also instrumental in getting this landmark project off the ground.

 The SACOLA projects, after many years of successful operation, are now too multitudinous to list.
 They include numerous construction projects providing homes and villages for genocide survivors and facilities for the community such as electricity supply, schools, including 77 classrooms and assistance for school fees, construction and equipping schools with computer labs, distribution of water tanks in order to collect rain water from the roofs, water supply projects and the construction of roads, bridges and drainage systems.